 Residents are selected through a jury of park rangers, Grand Canyon Conservancy employees, and night sky advocates and are determined based on artistic and educational merit.

 Instead of an application fee, we ask that you give a gift in any amount to the Astronomer in Residence program.
 While you will be asked to include proof of your gift in the application, your donation amount will not be shared with the review panel or relevant to the decision-making process.

 2-3 public programs per week in their area of expertise (Please note: One can expect up to three hundred people per program depending on the program offering and time of year.)

 One community event.
 This could include a program, workshop, or presentation for Grand Canyon School (K-12), GRCA National Park Service staff, Lowell Observatory visitors (Flagstaff), or others.
 Grand Canyon staff can work with you to shape this event.

 The development and/or implementation of a creative project that fosters emotional and intellectual ties to the Grand Canyon's night skies.
 Please review our alumni pages for examples of projects pursued in the past.

 Grand Canyon National Park is located high on the Colorado Plateau, far from the lights of large cities, in the dry desert southwest.
 Combined with the clean air and clear skies, Grand Canyon National Park protects some of the most pristine night skies in the United States.

 In 2019, Grand Canyon National Park was certified as an International Dark Sky Park by the International Dark-Sky Association.
 Later that year, the park received the award for International Dark Sky Place of the Year.
 These distinctions were the culmination of a long history of night sky appreciation at Grand Canyon National Park.

-The Astronomer in Residence program is made possible because of support and grants from Grand Canyon Conservancy.
-Donations to this program will help fund future residents and educational programming around Grand Canyon's dark skies.
+The Astronomer in Residence program is made possible because of support and grants to Grand Canyon Conservancy.
+Donations to this program will help fund future astronomers’ work in residency as they celebrate and preserve Grand Canyon's dark skies.